Montelukast: 7 things you should know

 - Montelukast inhibits specific receptors in the airways called cysteinyl leukotriene (CysLT) receptors, specifically CysLT-1.
 These receptors are affected by substances called cysteinyl leukotrienes (LTDs), which are released during inflammation and following exposure to an allergen.
-By blocking these receptors, montelukast inhibits the actions of LTD-4 and prevents the development of edema, smooth muscle constriction and inflammation, therefore relaxes the airways, relieves edema, and dampens down redness and irritation.
+By blocking these receptors, montelukast inhibits the actions of LTD-4 and prevents the development of edema, smooth muscle constriction, and inflammation.
+This relaxes the airways, relieves edema, and dampens down redness and irritation.

 - Montelukast belongs to the class of medicines known as leukotriene receptor antagonists (LTRAs).

-- Used for the maintenance treatment of asthma in adults and children aged older than two years (chewable tablets).
+- Used for the maintenance treatment of asthma in adults and children aged older than 12 months.

 - May also be used to treat exercise-induced bronchospasm (EIB) (this is shortness of breath that occurs only during exercise) in adults and children aged six years and older.

-- Can help relieve symptoms of seasonal and perennial allergic rhinitis in adults and children over the age of two.
+- Can help relieve symptoms of seasonal allergic rhinitis in adults and children over the age of two and perennial allergic rhinitis in those over the age of 6 months.

 - No dosage adjustment is needed in people with kidney disease.